Jack Pelter: Vålerenga

-On 31 August 2009 it was announced that Pelter had joined Vålerenga Fotball in Oslo, Norway on loan.
-Pelter will predominately play for the B team, in the Norwegian Second Division, for the remainder of the season.
+On 31 August 2009, it was announced that Pelter had joined Vålerenga Fotball in Oslo, Norway, on loan.
+Pelter primarily played with the B team in the Norwegian Second Division for the remainder of the season.

 International career

 Pelter has represented New Zealand at the Under-17 and Under-20 levels.
 He made his Under-17 debut, against Tahiti, in 2003.
 He was part of New Zealand's Under-20 World Cup 2007 squad, of which he was captain.
 He made his debut against Mexico on 8 July 2007 at the Commonwealth Stadium in Edmonton also scored New Zealand's only goal of the tournament in that match, as they failed to progress beyond the group stages.

-Pelter was part of the New Zealand A team that performed in the quadrangular Agribank Cup Tournament in Hanoi, Vietnam in 2006, with every game being played at the My Dinh Stadium, eventually finishing third in the tournament that also featured Vietnam the hosts, Bahrain under 21 and Thailand.
+In 2006, Pelter played for the New Zealand A team in the quadrangular Agribank Cup Tournament in Hanoi, Vietnam.
+All matches were held at the Mỹ Đình National Stadium, and the team finished third behind hosts Vietnam, Bahrain under 21, and Thailand.

 New Zealand A were beaten 1–0 by Vietnam in their first game of the tournament on 25 October 2006, they were again beaten 1–0 by Thailand on 27 October.

 New Zealand A finally gained their first and only win beating Bahrain U21 1–0 on 29 October with Leo Shin scoring the goal.